 Coniglio alla cacciatora

-Rabbit in the hunter’s wife’s style
+Rabbit in the style of the hunter’s wife

 Alla cacciatora is often referred to as “hunter’s style”, but the feminine noun “cacciatora” suggests this literally translates to the “hunter’s wife’s style”.
 Not so long ago in Italy, around Europe, and even in the U.S.—prior to the modern conveniences of supermarkets and industrial farming—most families had at least one hunter.
 The hunter, though, was most likely not the one preparing the hunted.
 The hunter’s wife deserves credit for that.